 Our Environmental Laboratory tests our drinking water more than 12,000 times every year, ensuring water quality and safety, and protecting public health.
 Our drinking water consistently meets and exceeds state and federal drinking water quality standards.

 If you would like to learn more about your water quality, please take a moment to review our most recent Drinking Water Quality Report.
+You can also read more about our pH monitoring improvement efforts here.

 If you would like to get your water tested, please contact our Lab Services at (937) 781-3016.
 Our Environmental Lab is open Monday through Friday, from 7:30 AM to 4 PM, and is located at 4257 Dryden Road in Moraine, Ohio.